irgalieri/rest101/README.md

 ## Conclusion

-As you can see the REST server response is twice faster than SOAP server.
+The graphs of this compararison speaks for itself.
+And you can see the REST server response is twice faster than SOAP server.